creativecreatorormaybenot/clock/README.md

  * I used only the Flutter rendering layer to create this clock face, i.e. no plugins were used at all (check [`pubspec.yaml`](https://github.com/creativecreatorormaybenot/clock/blob/master/gdr_clock/pubspec.yaml)).

- * No widgets from the standard library were used in my own code, i.e. I basically avoided the widget layer completely in order to have most control.
+ * No widgets from the standard library were used in my own code, i.e. I basically avoided the widget layer completely in order to have most control over the layout.

  * No assets were used.
 The bullet point would be a bit short without this second sentence.